March 1947 Headlines

 Harold Russell, a real-life Canadian-American WWII vet who had lost both hands, is returning WWII veteran Homer Parrish.

 In The Best Years of Our Lives, Homer Parrish had been a high school quarterback and was engaged to his neighbour Wilma (Cathy O’Donnell), before the start of the war.
-Wilma still loves him and wants to get married but Homer struggles with adapting to his new life.
+Wilma still loves him and wants to get married but Homer struggles with adapting to his new post-war life as a disabled veteran.

 Born on Jan.
 14, 1914 in North Sydney, Nova Scotia, Harold Russell’s father died in 1920 and his family moved to Massachusetts the next year.